electricsam/helidon-grpc-example/README.md

  - - Partially completed - Errors in service terminate streams.
 More comprehensive testing needed.
  - ~~Need to understand memory management in the CLI.
 There may be a memory leak in the producer.~~
  - - Messages were being sent in a rapid loop, overwhelming the netty buffer.
 Added a configurable delay with a reasonable default.
+ - - Still need to better understand what the threshold is and if this can be improved.
+ - - Disabling Netty direct buffers seems to be difficult and tried properties does not appear to have the desired effect.
  - Need to add unit tests
  - Need to set up performance tests to evaluate the effect changes to the project have on throughput and memory